Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-61-violence.md

 "And the war isn’t *close* to over yet.
 War is always an old-fashioned kind of time, I suppose.
 However modern the methods may be, the psychology is the same as it ever was…" Meereo continued, obliviously.

 Matigu snapped him out of it with the gentlest of claw-touches to the arm.
 "Meereo… *cousin,* if I may.
-I’ve had enough of Bronzefur and Uriigo and the war and…" Matigu waved his paw vaguely back toward the council chamber, *"...that,* for today.
+I’ve had enough of Bronzefur and Uriigo and the war and…" Matigu waved his paw vaguely back toward the council chamber, "*...that,* for today.
 What can I do for you?"

 "Well...
 This *is* what I wanted to discuss."
 Meereo said, turning to face him. "...You seemed shocked, back there."